 We are the Australian Backcountry Usergroup Association.
-We deliver an our Alpine Travel Advisory.
+We deliver an our Backcountry Conditions Bulletin.
 The place to go for a streamlined and concise picture of the conditions, in one single easy view.

-Our Alpine Travel Advisory, we issue information regarding alpine travel safety across all aspects of the prevailing conditions (from 1 June - 31st October ).
+We issue information regarding alpine travel safety across all aspects of the prevailing conditions (from 1 June - 31st October ).
 This includes firstly the weather, by observation and predictions, and the effect the weather has on the snow pack.
 In Australia this ranges from 'Bulletproof' hard ice, through to loose snow and the associated avalanche danger.
-We also report on wet snow conditions and the potential for 'wet slides'.
-Occasionally when our 'intel' is really good we are 'predictive', only when we have a really good hunch about the state of the range.

 The rate of incidents in which individuals or entire parties become overwhelmed by the alpine conditions was increasing year on year.
 Not that conditions are necessarily worsening.
 Simply more people are heading 'out', and potentially, collectively less prepared.

 The winter of 2014 showed an alarming increase in incidents across the range.
 In the North East Vic alone 5 parties became overwhelmed by the conditions and requiring rescues from remote areas by PSAR / ASAR alone.
 Unfortunately two people lost their lives in an avalanche event.
 For each rescue, teams of more than 30 people are assembled.
 All remote alpine rescues involve rescuers engaging in difficult and dangerous operations.
 As a testament to their training and ability they have a strong success rate.
 Yet in reality, the less 'call-outs' the better.